PicNet/Centazio/src/readme.md

   - disable/stop functions
   - run function(s) locally
 - cli code generator to add functions, integrations, projects, etc
+- remove all ugly usage of auto Dto conversions, remove DtoHelpers, use manual mapping only
 - create a good set of architectural policies that can be validated using NetArchTest, see: https://dateo-software.de/blog/netarchtest
   - many tests in `Centazio.Core.Tests.Inspect` namespace can be improved using NetArchTest
 - basic cli exceptions, like incorrect arguments needs to show message, not whole exception